ait-cs-IaaS/Taranis-NG/docker/README.md

 | `WORKERS_PER_CORE`          | Number of gunicorn worker threads to spawn per CPU core. | `4` |
 | `SKIP_DEFAULT_COLLECTOR`    | Set to `true` to prevent initialization of a default docker collector at first run | `` |

-Taranis NG can use [connection pooling](https://docs.sqlalchemy.org/en/14/core/pooling.html) to maintain multiple active connections to the database server.
-Connection pooling is required when your deployment serves hundreds of customers from one instance.
-To enable connection pooling, set the `DB_POOL_SIZE`, `DB_POOL_RECYCLE`, and `DB_POOL_TIMEOUT` environment variables.

 ### `worker`, `beat`